madisona/django-mongo-storage/README.txt

 mongo_storage contents include:

 models.py
-  - MongoFileMixin: a model mixin creating a MongoFileField called content
+  - MongoFileModel: a model mixin creating a MongoFileField called content
-  - MongoDeleteFileMixin: a model mixin that will delete the underlying file when the model is deleted
+  - MongoDeleteFileModel: a model mixin that will delete the underlying file when the model is deleted

 fields.py